Menu

 NABC Advocacy and Legislative Committee

-• 3 May 2025 9:18 AM | Anonymous member (Administrator)
+• 3 May 2025 9:18 AM | Dr. Nick Battle (Administrator)

 As we honor Mental Health Awareness Month this May, we are confronted with a deeply troubling development: the Trump administration has announced the termination of $1 billion in federal grants dedicated to school mental health services.
 These funds, established under the 2022 Bipartisan Safer Communities Act in response to the Uvalde school shooting, were instrumental in hiring school counselors, psychologists, and social workers nationwide.